 Hobbies: I love working with kids so I’m involved with after school programs in the Ypsilanti area.
 I spend a lot of my free time watching Ethiopian movies because it reminds me of the place that I was born and grew up in.
 You may even catch me with two screens open on my laptop when I should really be studying.

-Favorite thing about HSSP: I love seeing all of us finding a small community on this big campus.
-My HSSP family has helped find a home on campus who have been there for me for the good and bad times.
+Favorite thing about HSSP: I love seeing HSSPers finding a small community on this big campus.
+My HSSP family has helped find a home on campus who have been there for me in the good and bad times.
 Whether it is to find someone to help me with assignments, go to the dining hall or watch the Bachelor, I know I can always count on my HSSP family.

 Hometown: I hail from the town of the peach festival (Romeo, Michigan)

-Hobbies: When not in Couzens, I enjoy visiing coffee shops (and of course drinking a lot of coffee), going to the VA Hospital to play bingo with the veterans, and hanging out with my brothers on campus.
-I also like hammocking, playing the piano, singing along to "Hamilton," and watching "Good Will Hunting"over and over on Netflix. :)
+Hobbies: I've been a camp counselor for many years, and enjoy anything involving the outdoors (except I'm not very athletic).
+When not in Couzens, I enjoy visiting coffee shops (and of course, drinking a lot of coffee), going to the VA Hospital to play bingo with the veterans, spending time at St. Mary's, and exploring the city that never sleeps (Ann Arbor).
+I also like hammocking, playing the piano, singing along to "Hamilton," and watching "Good Will Hunting" over and over on Netflix. :)

-Favorite thing about HSSP: HSSP has given me the space to make incredible and lifelong friends, the opportunity to connect with professionals and students who are like-minded, and the confidence and support to pursue my dreams.
+Favorite thing about HSSP: It's impossible for me to name just one.
+HSSP has given me the space to make incredible and lifelong friends, the opportunity to connect with professionals and students who are like-minded, and the confidence and support to pursue my dreams.
 I cannot imagine college without HSSP and I am thoroughly honored to be a resident advisor in such an amazing, supportive, and welcoming community.